VandanaGour26/Calories-Burnt-Prediction/README.md

 # Calories-Burnt-Prediction

 This project predicts that how much  Calories Burnt based on excercise duration ,heart rate, body temperature, height, weight, age, gender .
-Trained the model using Linear regression, Random Forest Regressor, XGBRegression to compare the accuracy.
+Trained the model using Linear regression, Random Forest Regressor, XGBRegression to compare the accuracy.Used Pipeline to train models.

 ## dataset used